Bathtubs, Boundaries, and Sandboxes: AI Regulatory Learning under Legal Uncertainty: Introduction

 \section{Introduction}

 The regulation of AI has become a defining policy challenge of the digital era.
 As AI systems permeate economic, social, and political domains, governments worldwide face the difficult task of balancing innovation with protection, flexibility with accountability, and global competitiveness with domestic values.
 Yet, despite a shared sense of urgency, national and regional approaches to AI governance diverge sharply, reflecting distinct legal traditions and philosophies of regulation.
-The \ac{EU} stands out for its historically anticipatory and top-down regulatory tradition, exemplified by the AI Act~\cite{eu_ai_act_2024}.
+The \ac{EU} stands out for its historically anticipatory and top-down regulatory tradition, exemplified by the \ac{AI Act}~\cite{EUAIAct2024}.
 Unlike jurisdictions such as the United States, which rely primarily on sectoral rules, voluntary standards, and ex-post liability~\cite{us_ai_action_plan_2025}, or China, where governance is framed through industrial policy and targeted regulatory interventions in prominent domains~\cite{chenStateSocietyMarket2025}, the EU has opted for a comprehensive, fundamental rights-based, and risk-oriented framework~\cite{almadaEUAIAct2025}.
-The \ac{AI Act} imposes \textit{ex-ante} obligations, especially for high-risk systems, spanning risk management, data governance, technical documentation, record-keeping, transparency, and human oversight.
+The \ac{AI Act} imposes horizontal \textit{ex-ante} obligations, especially for high-risk systems, spanning risk management, data governance, technical documentation, record-keeping, transparency, and human oversight.

-At the same time, regulatory uncertainty is increasingly recognised as a practical concern for companies operating in the EU~\cite{lewis2025regulatorylearning}.
-A growing body of studies and surveys indicates that ambiguity surrounding the interpretation and implementation of the AI Act generates hesitation in investment, uneven compliance readiness, and fragmented approaches to risk management~\cite{deloitte2024ai,dlapiper2025pause,draghi2024competitiveness,arnal2024implementation,regulatinguncertainty2025}.
+Despite divergences in approach, these legislations share a common concern in the translation of abstract legal and regulatory requirements into verifiable technical practices and tests, causing widespread uncertainty in operationalising regulations \cite{regulatinguncertainty2025}.
+This regulatory uncertainty is increasingly recognised as a practical concern for compliance for developers, companies, and auditors alike~\cite{lewis2025regulatorylearning,schiffEmergenceArtificialIntelligence2024, schiffStrategiesHarmonizingFragmented2025}.
+A growing body of studies and surveys indicates that this uncertainty generates hesitation in investment, uneven compliance readiness, and fragmented approaches to risk management~\cite{deloitte2024ai,dlapiper2025pause,draghi2024competitiveness,arnal2024implementation,regulatinguncertainty2025}.
+At the same time, the interpretative effort caused by the legal uncertainty and needed to operationalise the requirements also presents a set of opportunities.